aaronjanse/stick-bug-ml/README.md

     return define, train, predict
 ```

-Now you can train your model, trying out different parameters if your want:
+Now you can train your model, trying out different parameters if you want:

 ```python
 ml_framework.train('xgboost', {